jhhocs/WebWhiteboard/README.md

 1. Navigate into client or server directory
 2. Run ```npm start```

-Deploying client to GitHub pages with GitHub Actions: (Recommended)
+Manually deploying client to GitHub pages with GitHub Actions:

 1. Navigate to the Actions tab
 2. In the left sidebar, select "Deploy to GitHub Pages"